acs_docs

 [username@pegasus testdir1]$

-Some useful cd commands:
+Some useful cd patterns:

-• cd .. move to parent directory
+• cd ..: Move up to the parent directory

 [username@pegasus ~]$ tree -vC